-You may have designed the most Instagram-worthy nursery with an heirloom crib and organic mattress, but come on, Mama.
+You may have designed the most Instagram-worthy nursery replete with an heirloom crib and organic mattress, but come on, Mama.
 That little sleep terrorist is going to be in your room for at least the first few months of life.
 In fact, the American Academy of Pediatrics recommends keeping baby in the same room — on a separate sleeping surface — for up to a year.
 This is where the bassinet or co-sleeper comes in.

-KEY FEATURES: A bassinet or co-sleeper is usually much smaller than a crib, or even a travel crib.
-The small footprint provides a cozy space for baby — who’s used to, you know, your super-cozy womb — and unless you live in a typical New York City apartment, it’s small enough that theoretically it should fit in your bedroom no problem.
+KEY FEATURES: A bassinet or co-sleeper is usually much smaller than a crib and provides a cozy space for baby, who’s used to your super-cozy womb.
+Most have a small enough footprint to fit in any bedroom.
 A bassinet is enclosed on four sides, while a co-sleeper generally has one convertible side so it can act as a semi-separate extension of your own bed.
 Unlike a crib, a bassinet usually comes with the mattress.

 This portable bassinet won’t cramp your style.
 With multiple color options and a minimalist design, it will blend fairly seamlessly with just about any decor.
 Mesh panels on two sides provide extra breathability, and all the fabric is removable and machine washable.
 While it doesn’t fold up fully, the legs are easy to enough to remove and replace, and the whole thing fits nicely into a slim vinyl tote.